-- 2. A Commission with a similar composition to the Smith Commission or Calman Commission. - 3.
-The JMC (EN) or another Sub-Committee of the JMC. - 4.
+- 2. A Commission with a similar composition to the Smith Commission or Calman Commission. - The JMC (EN) or another Sub-Committee of the JMC. - 4.
 A new structure or grouping including UK, Scottish, Northern Irish, Welsh Ministers, subject experts and stakeholders. - 5.
 There are a number of past and current arrangements which could advise the UK Government and the devolved administrations on how to achieve the distribution of powers in the most efficient and effective way.
 For example: - (a) The Standing Advisory Committee on Industrial Property which brought together industry, technical advisers and interested parties to advise Government on industrial property issues. - (b) The Farm Animal Genetic Resources Committee which gives advice to the government on the conservation and sustainable use of farm animal genetic resources.

 Which option is chosen is a matter for discussion between the UK Government and the Devolved Administrations.
 In coming to a decision concerning the distribution of powers they should be guided by principles of subsidiarity, proportionality, legality, transparency and clarity.
 It will be necessary for the agreement between the Governments to take place within a reasonable timescale and for there to be good cooperation between the UK Government and the Devolved Administrations and broad consultation with stakeholders.
+We suggest the agreement be formalised in a Memorandum of Understanding between the UK Government and the Devolved Administrations.

-• What new provisions are needed to deal with the removal of the EU level of governance from the UK constitutional arrangements?
+What new provisions are needed to deal with the removal of the EU level of governance from the UK constitutional arrangements?